akeylesslabs/akeyless-ruby-sdk/docs/DefaultApi.md

 # **auth**
-> ReplyObj auth(access_id, opts)
+> ReplyObj auth(opts)

 Authenticate to the service and returns a token to be used as a profile to execute the CLI without the need for re-authentication

-Authenticate to the service and returns a token to be used as a profile to execute the CLI without the need for re-authentication Options:   access-id -    Access ID   access-type -    Access Type (access_key/saml/ldap/azure_ad/aws_iam)   access-key -    Access key (relevant only for access-type=access_key)   cloud-id -    The cloued identity (relevant only for access-type=azure_ad,awd_im,auid)   ldap_proxy_url -    Address URL for LDAP proxy (relevant only for access-type=ldap)
+Authenticate to the service and returns a token to be used as a profile to execute the CLI without the need for re-authentication Options:   access-id -    Access ID   access-type -    Access Type (access_key/password/saml/ldap/azure_ad/aws_iam)   access-key -    Access key (relevant only for access-type=access_key)   admin-password -    Password (relevant only for access-type=password)   admin-email -    Email (relevant only for access-type=password)   cloud-id -    The cloued identity (relevant only for access-type=azure_ad,awd_im,auid)   ldap_proxy_url -    Address URL for LDAP proxy (relevant only for access-type=ldap)

 ### Example
 ```ruby